Lossless compression: Benchmarks

 The Compression Ratings website published a chart summary of the "frontier" in compression ratio and time.

-The Compression Analysis Tool is a Windows application that enables end users to benchmark the performance characteristics of streaming implementations of LZF4, Deflate, ZLIB, GZIP, BZIP2 and LZMA using their own data.
-It produces measurements and charts with which users can compare the compression speed, decompression speed and compression ratio of the different compression methods and to examine how the compression level, buffer size and flushing operations affect the results.

 Limitations

-Lossless data compression algorithms (that do not attach compression id labels to their output data sets) cannot guarantee compression for all input data sets.
+Lossless data compression algorithms cannot guarantee compression for all input data sets.
 In other words, for any lossless data compression algorithm, there will be an input data set that does not get smaller when processed by the algorithm, and for any lossless data compression algorithm that makes at least one file smaller, there will be at least one file that it makes larger.
 This is easily proven with elementary mathematics using a counting argument called the pigeonhole principle, as follows: